 Influence and persuasion start with confidence.
 If the people around you don’t detect that you are confident in yourself and what you are saying, then neither will they be.
-This means conveying confidence is an essential trait for a project manager because a large part of our work is in winning over team members, stakeholders, and clients to our point of view.
+This means conveying confidence is an essential trait for a project manager because a large part of our work is on winning over team members, stakeholders, and clients from our point of view.

 Often, the stereotype of a project manager can be one of a brash, arrogant professional.
 But we know the truth of it.
 Not only are the best PMs rarely brash nor arrogant, but we frequently find ourselves in challenging situations where confidence can be hard to summon up.

 So, the reality is that you’re one day likely to need to convey more confidence than you feel.
 What are the secrets that will get you there?

 1. Fake it

 I’m no advocate of lying to your stakeholders.
 But sometimes we do need to put on our “game face” and portray more confidence than we really have.

 The old and somewhat creepy saying is “fake it till you make it.”
 I don’t like this.
 But I do like the reframe that Amy Cuddy offers in her 2012 TED talk, which has garnered 52 million views, as I write this.